← Back to Insights

 Copy-pasting GDPR templates for Nigeria.
 Your privacy notice, policies, and DPIAs need to reference the NDPA specifically, cite the relevant NDPC guidance, and use Nigerian legal terminology.
 Regulators notice when you've done a find-and-replace on a GDPR template.

 Treating cross-border transfers as a GDPR-only problem.
-If data leaves Nigeria — and it does, every time you use a cloud provider or AI API — you have an NDPA obligation to document it.
+If data leaves Nigeria, and it does every time you use a cloud provider or AI API, you have an NDPA obligation to document it.

 Start with an NDPA Readiness Diagnostic

 If you need NDPA compliance advice or a compliant AI build, the first step is a written diagnostic.
-You get a real assessment, not a vague intro call.
+You get a written assessment with priced next steps.